-With more than 3,800 students from 37 states and 28 countries, UNC Asheville is one of the nation’s top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
+With about 3,300 students from 43 states and 17 countries,* UNC Asheville is one of the nation’s top public liberal arts universities and one of the 17 institutions in the University of North Carolina system.
 UNC Asheville, the headquarters of the Council of Liberal Arts and Colleges (COPLAC), offers more than 30 majors leading to the bachelor of arts, bachelor of science and bachelor of fine arts degrees.
-UNC Asheville also awards a Master of Liberal Arts and Sciences.

-- Residence Halls: 37 percent of degree-seeking undergraduates live on campus, while another third live within a one-mile radius of campus.
+- Residence Halls: 46 percent of degree-seeking undergraduates live on campus

 - Athletics: 16 NCAA Division 1 teams